 Mixtape Aims & Scope

 WHY WE DO WHAT WE DO AND WHY YOU MATTER BE seeks to cultivate a conversation among scholars, researchers, activists, educators, policy-makers, and practitioners of|with Black liberation and education.
-The editors welcome songs (articles) in English and/or English translated that continue to resonate with the genealogy of Black struggle and liberatory education.
-Topics of particular interest include, but are not limited to, human rights education in relation to issues of peace & conflict; global citizenship; social justice education; community-based empowerment efforts; solidarity with marginalized groups; decolonizing education; anti-oppressive education; critical pedagogy; and human rights activism. (pending)
+The producers (editors) welcome tracks (articles) in English and/or English translated that continue to resonate with the genealogy of Black struggle and liberatory education.
+Topics of particular interest include, but are not limited to, Afro-futurism; antiblackness; education across the diaspora; Black methodologies, social justice education; community-based empowerment efforts; decolonizing education; anti-oppressive education; critical pedagogy; Afro-pessimism, Black epistemologies; and fugitivity.

 Who you and why you matter?
 Music reflects the times (Nina Simone, 1969) and our mixtape as it aims to do just that.
 The Black Educology Mixtape drops tracks that work to remix Blackness, Education, and Ecology to the tunes of theory that fuels our actions.
 We work to tap into the realities of our condition as a people that goes beyond temporal reach.
 Our mixtapes are a manifestation of what we, as Black people, experience put on wax.